Conformal blocks attached to twisted groups: Factorization rules and propagation of vacua

-Observe that if we consider $M$ as a $\g$-module via the diagonal action, and we denote this $\g$-representation by $M^\Delta$, then $\g \Qsx M^\Delta$ is exactly $\hA \Qsx \Hhn{\V_1, \dots, \V_n}$.
+Observe, using the above diagram, that if we consider $M$ as a $\g$-module via the diagonal action, and we denote this $\g$-representation by $M^\Delta$, then $\g \Qsx M^\Delta$ is exactly $\hA \Qsx \Hhn{\V_1, \dots, \V_n}$.
 After these considerations, the proof of the proposition boils down to showing that if $M$ is a finite dimensional representation of $\g \oplus \g$ of level at most $\ell$, then the morphisms $\{b_\W\}$ induce the isomorphism

 Schur's Lemma ensures that the set of morphisms between irreducible Lie algebra representations is a skew field, and since without loss of generality we might assume $M$ to be an irreducible $\g \oplus \g$ representation of the form $V_1 \otimes V_2$ for $V_i \in P_\ell$, we conclude. \endproof